 The percentage of nitrogen in the sample was calculated and converted to a percentage of protein by multiplying the result by 6.25.

 The crude fibre was determined by using the procedure of ISO 6865.2000.
 3 g of defatted, dry sample was weighed and placed in the flask and 200 ml boiling sulphuric acid solution.
 Then, the condenser was attached and brought to boiling point in one minute.
 It was boiled for exactly 30 minutes, to maintain the volume of distilled water at constant and then swirled the flask periodically to remove particles adhering to the sides.
 The Buchner funnel was lined with the filter paper and preheated with boiling water.
 At the same time, at the end of the boiling period, the flask was removed to let it rest for one minute and filter the contents carefully, using suction.
 Filtration is carried out in less than 10 minutes.
 Then, wash the filter paper with boiling water.
 The residue was transferred to the flask using a retort containing 200 ml of boiling NaOH solution and boiled for 30 minutes.
 Then, preheat the filtration crucible with boiling water and carefully filter the hydrolyzed mixture after letting it rest for 1 min.
 The residue was washed with boiling water, with the HCL solution and then again with boiling water, finishing with three washes with petroleum ether.
-The crucible was in a kiln set at 105°C for 12 hours then cooled in a dryer.
-Then, I quickly weighed the crucible with the residue inside and placed in the crucible furnace at 550° C for 3 hours.
-Leave it to cool in a dryer and weigh them again.
+The crucible was in a kiln set at 105°C for 12 hours then cooled in a dryer then quickly weighed the crucible with the residue inside and placed in the crucible furnace at 550° C for 3 hours.
+From the furnace, the crucible was left to cool in a dryer and weighedagain.

 Calculations